jacktan130802/MindfulHacks/README.md

 To help to raise awareness in the community and to aid in early detection of depression for individual.

+- AI Mood recogniton boost self awareness of one's emotions
+- Color stripes dashboard (shareable) promotes mental health in the community
+- The MOBOT also acts as a companion.
+(Would not feel alone).Comforts potentiallly depressed users

 # Original Concept